gipritchard/Space-Debris/Space Debris.md

 - Increase Threat by 1 space
 - Place excess debris in an adjacent space with the fewest game pieces
 	- If there is a tie for fewest game pieces, the current player chooses.
-	- If at any point, every adjacent space has 3 Debris and you have more debris to place, you are defeated.
+	- If every adjacent space has 3 debris, you are defeated.

 ![](../attachments/collision_example1.jpg)
 **Example**: Alex must add 2 debris to a space that contains 3 debris.
 This causes a collision.
 Alex increases Threat by 1.
 Next, he looks at all adjacent spaces.
 The left space contains 1 pawn, the right space contains 1 debris, and the space below contains a satellite and 1 pawn.
 The left space and right space are tied for fewest game pieces, Alex can choose between them.
 Alex chooses the right space, and places 2 debris into that space.